Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 - Strategy development – They create the overall automation strategy that aligns with your business goals and client journey

-About 60% of companies report that outsourcing provides them with the ability to scale operations up or down quickly in response to market demands, which means you can grow your marketing capabilities without the overhead of hiring and training internal staff.
+Majority of surveyed companies report that outsourcing provides them with the ability to scale operations up or down quickly in response to market demands, which means you can grow your marketing capabilities without the overhead of hiring and training internal staff.
+(Source)

 Instead of spending your evenings learning Zapier integrations, you let automation experts handle the technical setup while you focus on serving clients and growing revenue.